 CLIVE O’CONNELL.
 O’CONNELL THE MUSIC.

-Having moved to Melbourne in the 1970s, he worked with various progressive-rock bands as keyboard player and songwriter, and during the 1980s took private composition lessons with Brenton Broadstock and Riccardo Formosa.
+Brendan Colbert (b.
+1956) performed with various progressive-rock bands in the 1970s as keyboard player and songwriter, then in the ’80s undertook private composition studies; initially with Brenton Broadstock & later with Riccardo Formosa.

 After a series of early commissions (most notably from ELISION) he was selected twice for the National Orchestral Composers’ School (1991 & 1995 – tutors Gerard Brophy, Richard Mills, and Carl Vine) which led to the premieres of Machinations and Jericho’s Strange by the Queensland Symphony Orchestra.

-The following years saw the resolution and assimilation of disparate influences, the revision or withdrawal of several early works, and the eventual emergence of an uncompromising individual voice.
+The following years saw the resolution and assimilation of such disparate influences, the revision or withdrawal of several early works, and the emergence of an uncompromising individual voice.
+His output currently comprises about a hundred works, and includes commissions from local and international artists, ensembles, and orchestras, with concert and festival performances throughout Australia, Europe and the USA.

 Commissions from Symphony Australia – for the West Australian Symphony Orchestra – and from US flautist Linda Wetherill (both assisted by grants from the Australia Council) saw the premieres of Eirenicon (the West Australian Symphony Orchestra conducted by Kenneth Young, Perth, 2000), and Shades of Futures Past (flute concerto – soloist Linda Wetherill on flute, alto flute & piccolo in a version for soloist and CD, New York, 2004).
 Shades of Futures Past was subsequently given its first full performance in Melbourne in August 2011, with Arcko Symphonic Ensemble conducted by Timothy Phillips, featuring Sarah Beggs as soloist.